Leadership for research group leaders

 Research group leaders have the opportunity to learn about the roles and responsibilities necessary for a research group leader in terms of legal aspects, i.e. Karolinska Institutet's rules and regulations and obtain and use the tools and approaches that favour the creation of a work environment that provides the best conditions for innovative and creative research.

 Upon completion of the course, participants are expected to:

-- Have reliable knowledge about KI’s Strategy 2018 and its implications and significance.
+- Have reliable knowledge about KI strategy documents and its implications and significance.

 - Have improved their knowledge about academic leadership at the research group level and be able to use tools obtained during the course to implement a safe, confident and inspiring work environment in their research groups.

-- Know and apply KI’s rules and regulations concerning work environment, economy, financing/contracts and career development.
+- Know and apply KI’s rules and regulations concerning work environment, economy, financing/contracts, information security and career development.

 - Describe and consider the different roles, functions and responsibilities within academic research.

 - Use knowledge and tools obtained during the course to build the conditions for dynamic group development and innovative research environments.

 - Reflect on their own leadership role and be able to use tools obtained during the course to coach and give feedback to staff and organize effective meetings.